 – symptoms include pain or pressure in the top part (called the “vertex”) or in the back of the head.

-It is also important to note that many medical professionals see sinusitis as directly linked to asthma, since sinusitis often affects the respiratory tract.
+It is also important to note that many medical professionals see sinusitis as directly linked to asthma since sinusitis often affects the respiratory tract.
 When the sinus inflammation symptoms begin, the airways of the sinus cavity are blocked, meaning that the typical amount of air you are used to breathing has been sharply reduced, causing shortness of breath and irritation of a pre-existing asthmatic condition.
 This inflammation of the airway also triggers additional symptoms, typically in the form of a cough.
-Interestingly, curing sinuitis can “cure” asthma in theses patients.
+Interestingly, curing sinusitis can “cure” asthma in these patients.